 Maintains and circulates our books, documents, and memorabilia in both the adult and children’s libraries.

 Keeps in touch with Jewish families in the community not affiliated with any congregation, especially new families, with the view of inviting them to become members.
-Plans a new/prospective member social, and helps new members become integrated in OZS life.
+Helps new members become integrated into OZS life.

 Chairs: Jon Glixon & Beth Goldstein